 ): Select this to specify an item as the primary product for the report.
 The primary event is denoted with a primary (

-- Auto-code: If you update a previously entered term, select this to match and code the MedDRA term.
+) icon.
+You cannot mark Unknown items as primary. - Auto-code: If you update a previously entered term, select this to match and code the MedDRA term.
 If you edit the item’s name after it’s coded, Vault strikes out the details and displays a message that the reported term is modified.

 - Select the binoculars (

-- Select Clear Selection to remove the code.
+) icon to open the Product Browser. - Select Clear Selection to remove the code.

 - Select the binoculars (